Mustafa-Muhamed-Mansour/Basic-HTML-Website/README.md

 # Basic HTML Website
-This project is create the website using HTML only.
+This project is to create the website using HTML only.

 # 📸Screenshots